cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebooks-service.md

 **Normal Mode (Default)**
-This is the standard notebook environment with access to the latest Jaspy (Python) and Jasr (R) kernels.
+This is the standard notebook environment with access to the latest Jaspy (Python) and JasR (R) kernels.
 Use this mode for regular notebook work.

 **Safe Mode**
 This mode removes user and will not load Python packages from your home directory